-Mark Graver is an award winning artist/printmaker, curator and tutor specialising in Acrylic Resist Etching, Digital Printmaking and Video Art.
+Mark Graver is an award winning artist/printmaker, curator and tutor.
+He specialises in Acrylic Resist Etching, Digital Printmaking and Video Art.

 Born in St.Albans, England in 1964, he moved to Kerikeri ,New Zealand in 2003.
 In 2005 he established the Wharepuke Print Studio, New Zealand’s only dedicated acrylic resist etching workshop.
 In 2009 he and partner Tania Booth set up Art at Wharepuke, a gallery specialising in international printmaking and in 2015 The Wharepuke Art Park Sculpture Trail

 His current practice involves working with printmaking, digital video and sound with interest concentrated at the point where these approaches meet and cross – the editonable act/event/encounter of pulling a print or screening a film, the re-presenting of this act/event/encounter and its relationship with memory, place and time.

 Mark is author of the printmaking handbook ‘Non-Toxic Printmaking’ (London, A&C Black, 2011) and has sat on printmaking selection panels in China, Bulgaria and NZ.
 He has curated international print projects in the UK and Australia such as Parallel Prints 2013/2015, Combinations, UK 2014 and RE:Print/RE:Present, UK 2015.

 Mark Graver’s work is held in many international public collections such as: